 Zebra Coloring Pages

 Print out zebra-themed coloring pages for some quiet, creative time.
 I always keep a stash of these handy for rainy days when outdoor play isn’t an option.
+You can also explore our aesthetic coloring pages for more artistic inspiration.

 Letter ‘Z’ Zebras

 Help your preschooler learn the alphabet by combining the letter ‘Z’ with zebra stripes.
 This was a hit at my last workshop, as kids loved turning their letter creations into zebras with just a few snips and dabs of glue.
+You can find more alphabet activities for preschoolers to keep the learning going.

 Zebra Inspired Yarn Art

 Wrap black and white yarn around a cardboard cutout to create textured zebra art.
 This was a calming activity even for the most energetic toddlers in my group.
+For more inspiration, explore these stylish black and white art ideas.

 Zebra Stripe Collage